Solutions of Yang-Mills theory in four-dimensional de Sitter space: Non-Abelian solutions:

 \justifying

 Here we present cosmic Yang--Mills solution with $SU(2)$ gauge group and study their stability behaviour.
-The contents of this chapter, in large parts, are taken from the published work (in Nucl.
-Phys.
-B) \cite{KLP21}.
+The contents of this chapter, in large parts, are taken from the published work \cite{KLP21}.
 All the graphics in this chapter is due to Gabriel Pican\c{c}o Costa.
-I have been thoroughly involved at all stages of this work.
+I have been thoroughly involved at all stages of this research project.